Logo of Stand Against Racism & Inequality

-What is Bristol Hate Crime and Discrimination Services?
+What is Bristol Hate Crime & Discrimination Services?

-Bristol Hate Crime and Discrimination Services (BHC&DS) is a partnership of six organisations:
+Bristol Hate Crime & Discrimination Services is a partnership of six organisations:

-The partnership and the work it carries out is funded by Bristol City Council's Impact Fund.
+This partnership aims to offer a complete service for victims of hate crime and discrimination within Bristol.
+The partnership, and the work it carries out, is funding by Bristol City Council's Impact Fund.

 What is hate crime?